 You may have noticed a few patterns

-The most common pattern in relationships is the pursuer/withdrawer dynamic.
-One of you may typically attempt to get your needs met through demands, criticism and wanting to know what is going on (pursuing).
-Then again, one of you may attempt to cope with conflict by shutting down, becoming distracted, taking space, and withdrawing.
+The most common pattern in relationships is the pursue/withdraw dynamic.
+Where one of you may typically attempt to get your needs met through demands, criticism, and wanting to know what is going on (pursuing).
+Then again, the other partner may try to cope with conflict by shutting down, becoming distracted, taking space, and withdrawing.
 Each 'role' in the dynamic triggers your partner's behaviour.
-The more the pursuer pushes the more the other withdraws.
+The more the pursuer pushes, the more the other withdraws.